junh1024/junh1024-Documents/Music/Mixing Notes/Music Mashups Mixing Notes.md

 # Music Mashups Mixing Notes

+## That's the way-Spellbound

+That's the way I like it.
+The instrumental Grant Nelson - Spellbound is actually a remix of Bas Noir - [My Love Is Magic](https://www.youtube.com/watch?v=qvUd4f50wzQ) from 1988.
+Although my mashup is short & there are several edits of the song, I need the full 7 min version due to having the required arrangement & variations for my mashup.

+There is a story behind how I know this song.
+Around 2010, I was listening to a house radio station.
+The song came on but I don't know it.
+So I  recorded it with a Olympus Voice recorder (This was before the days of Shazam).
+The voice recorder needed installation of software to access the recordings.
+I sent a recording to the radio station, but they didn't reply for a while .
+I phoned the radio station and the DJ said phone again in about a minute.
+The next phone call I've got the answer.

+The vox needed stretching in editing to conform to a constant BPM since that's probably the way the original song was.
+In 2023 I lengthen the mashup with an intro and outro to make it more house-like.
+Reverb was also added to the vox, and the vox were turned down.

 ## Never Give Up on the Good Times-Nexus

 So, I had the idea for NGU-Nexus when I was listening to a cover of NGU, and noticed the chords sounded like 4536, It would go well with Osanpo biyori instro, except I had already used it with Nexus aca.
 So I need to use it with the Nexus instro.
 I tried shuffling the chords in Nexus, originally 3456 to 4536.
 But the original 3456 sounded more natural due to piano & etc fill.
 I originally had the proj @ 120bpm since the vox was at 117.
 But due to stretching & a pitch shift of the vox at the end of +2st, and the fast speed of the original instro, it would sound bad, so I raised it to 128.
 I thought about using Mai Kotone's Renai Circulation House cover, and the speed matches a bit better, but the minimal instrumentation and spectrum conflicted with NGU, so I reverted back to Nexus.
 I set the bpm to 124 and made the vox go only up by 1st at the end to reduce speed issues.
 Elastique VST2 now works, but I'm hesitant to use it in a project .
 I used MIDI to recreate the flute from Never Give Up into a synth for the mashup.